evivelentza/challenge-card-game-becode/README.md

-# 🃏 Card Game – OOP Practice in Python
+# 🃏 Card Game, OOP Practice in Python

 A simple card game simulation built to practice Object-Oriented Programming in Python.